Sore hocks

 For detailed information on pododematitis in

-Carter, Sandy Minshull, and Linda Baley, and Claudia Misceo for the pictures
+(Canada), Linda Baley (USA), and Claudia Misceo for

 Jong IC, Reimert H,